-An employer can require you to provide reasonable documentation, including a doctor's note, but only after more than 3 consecutive days of absence (and the documentation does not need to specify your illness).
+An employer can require you to provide reasonable documentation, including a doctor's note, but only after more than 3 consecutive days of absence (and the documentation does not have to specify your illness).

-The Bloomington City Attorney's Office is in charge of enforcing this law.
+The Minnesota Department of Labor and Industry is in charge of enforcing this law.

 All covered workers are protected against being fired or punished for using or requesting sick or safe time.
-If you have a problem-or want more information-call A Better Balance's free legal clinic at 1-833-NEED-ABB.
+If you have a problem or want more information about your sick time rights, call A Better Balance's free legal clinic at 1-833-NEED-ABB.